esod/content_moderation_configuration/README.md

 drush config-import --partial --source=/PATH_TO_REPO/content_moderation_configuration

 Users are content in Drupal.
-After importing the configuration, make three users with roles assigned like this:
+After enabling the content moderation module and importing the configuration, create three users with roles assigned like this:
 <ol>
   <li>Reviewer user with Reviewer role</li>
   <li>Author user with Author role</li>